 Veterans

-Veterans provide the ultimate sacrifice, protecting our freedoms and keeping us safe.
-When they return home from service, those Veterans deserve well-rounded care, resources, and support from the communities they call home.
-It is one of my priorities in Congress to ensure that our nation’s heroes and their loved ones have what they need.
+Veterans sacrifice so much to protect our freedoms and keep us safe.
+Some even make the ultimate sacrifice.
+When Veterans return home from service, they deserve well-rounded care, resources, and support from the communities they call home.
+It is one of my priorities in Congress to ensure that our nation’s heroes and their loved ones have the support they need.

 My office is here to help.
-If you or a Veteran you know is experiencing an issue with the Department of Veterans Affairs (VA) or a military branch, please learn more here.
+If you or a Veteran you know is experiencing an issue with the Department of Veterans Affairs (VA), a military branch, or any federal agency, please contact my staff here.

 Veterans Health Clinic

-After nine years with no VA health clinic in the San Gabriel Valley, I'm thrilled to announce the opening of the San Gabriel Valley Community Based Outpatient Clinic (CBOC).
-The SGV CBOC, located at 7 West Foothill Boulevard in Arcadia, will offer Veterans access to primary care, mental health care, telehealth, and basic laboratory services on an interim basis for the next three to five years until a larger, full-service clinic in the San Gabriel Valley is completed.
+After nine years with no VA health clinic in the San Gabriel Valley, I was thrilled to help bring the San Gabriel Valley Community Based Outpatient Clinic (CBOC) to our community.
+The SGV CBOC, located at 7 West Foothill Boulevard in Arcadia, offers Veterans access to primary care, mental health care, telehealth, and basic laboratory services.

 More information, including directions and appointment scheduling, for the San Gabriel Valley VA Clinic can be found here.